Norbyte/bg3se/Docs/API.md

 <a id="l2o_captures"></a>
 ### Capturing Events/Calls

-The `Ext.Ext.Osiris.RegisterListener(name, arity, event, handler)` function registers a listener that is called in response to Osiris events.
+The `Ext.Osiris.RegisterListener(name, arity, event, handler)` function registers a listener that is called in response to Osiris events.
 It currently supports capturing events, built-in queries, databases, user-defined PROCs and user-defined QRYs.
 Capture support for built-in calls will be added in a later version.

 Parameters: